 - Easy to use.

-- Can cause an upset stomach and vomiting.
+- Can cause nausea, fatigue, an upset stomach and vomiting

-- Could cause breast tenderness, irregular bleeding, dizziness, headaches (short-term), and temporary changes to the menstrual cycle.
+- Can cause breast tenderness, irregular bleeding, dizziness, headaches (short-term), and temporary changes to the menstrual cycle

 Department of Health.
 The Philippine Clinical Standards Manual on Family Planning (2014 Edition).
 Manila, Philippines: DOH.
 2014.
 Pp231-239